decredcommunity/guidelines/proposals.md

   - see good examples [here](https://proposals.decred.org/proposals/c830ea5), [here](https://proposals.decred.org/proposals/1dc1571) or [here](https://proposals.decred.org/proposals/350f64b)
   - big chunks of funds without a breakdown will raise questions
   - not so good example [here](https://proposals.decred.org/proposals/bc20f98), where a $78K item was lacking due decomposition
+- [ ] plan for coordination overhead
+  - whether you're going to bill for it or not, include the time/effort for communication/coordination/management/reporting in your estimates
+  - esp. if >1 people are executing your proposal
+  - as a proposal owner, you will likely spend quite some time writing up the proposal, answering questions, and coordinating other people.
+If you wish to be compensated for this work, include it in the budget and mention it in the proposal.
+  - as a real life example, it took me more than 10 hours to prepare the [moderation](https://proposals.decred.org/proposals/32cba00) proposal and reply to comments
 - [ ] the proposal must be priced in USD but the payments will be in DCR
   - in rare cases pricing in DCR could have strong benefits (e.g. prize pools), clarify this with Politeia moderators
 - [ ] state proposal end condition: when term ends, when money runs out, or other